Code of Professional Ethics for Horticultural Therapists

 AHTA Code of Professional Ethics

 The American Horticultural Therapy Association (AHTA) is dedicated to promoting all levels of interest in the development of horticulture and related activities as a therapeutic and rehabilitative medium.
 The AHTA strives to improve the performance of programs utilizing horticultural activities in human development through communications, coordination, knowledge dissemination, and promotion of education and training.
-Furthermore, AHTA is dedicated to enhancing the professionalism of horticultural therapists.
-This service is predicated on a basic belief in the intrinsic worth, dignity, and potential of each human being.
-Respect for this belief shall guide the member's professional conduct.

 The Client Relationship | Responsibility | Responsibility to Professional Competence | Confidentiality | Inter-professional Relationships Education/Teaching and Supervision | Publications/Research | Consultation | Six Principles of Ethical Behavior